 Lastly, the staff involved in the monitoring, detection, and identification of orders and transactions that could constitute insider dealing, market manipulation or attempted insider dealing or market manipulation, including the staff involved in the processing of orders and transactions, are required to attend relevant training on an annual basis.
 Once the training is completed, staff shall inform CISCO's Compliance Officer with the relevant information and details of the courses attended.

 3.2 Risk to Market

-Risk to Market ("RtM") is the risk that an investment firm poses to the financial markets that it operates in and the counterparties that it trades with.
+Risk to Market ("RtM") means the risk of losses for the investment firm arising from movements in market prices.

 There are two K-factors that capture the principal risks under RtM: